csstools/postcss-plugins/CONTRIBUTING.md

    # Assign the original repo to a remote called "upstream"
    git remote add upstream https://github.com/csstools/postcss-plugins.git

-   # Install the tools necessary for testing
+   # Install and build the needed things to start local development
-   # Node 16 or higher is required to build and run tests.
-   # There is config for nvm and volta to help you use the right version.
-   npm install

-   # Do an initial build of everything to make sure local dependencies can be found.
+   # This also does an initial test of everything.
+   # If this gives errors please open an issue so that we can look into it.
-   npm run build --workspaces
+   npm run get-me-going
    ```

 2. Create a branch for your feature or fix: